 If you want to shave with a razor after you use clippers, you should understand the extra care you should be putting in.

 If this is the first time you're shaving this low, rinse any tools you're going to use with alcohol.
 Get trimmed up first, because it acts as a hedge against developing ingrown hairs.
 Use a clipper or a pair of small scissors and take the hair down to about 1/16 of an inch.

 Take a shower before you begin shaving—this is crucial so the skin is soft and moisturized.
-Apply a shave gel or foam, and then shave in the direction of hair growth to prevent ingrown hairs.
+Apply a shave gel or foam, and then shave in the direction of hair growth to try to prevent ingrown hairs.
 Pull the skin taut as you shave.
-If you need to, use a portable mirror to helps you see what you're doing.
-Post shave, slather on an aloe-based moisturizer.
-It won't just soothe it, and it'll help to banish irritation.
+If you need to, use a portable mirror to help you see what you're doing.
+Post-shave, slather on an aloe-based moisturizer to soothe inflammation and irritation.

 Since our bodies are covered in bacteria it's important to take your time.
 Rushing could result in creating cuts and abrasions on your skin, allowing bacteria to enter.
 If you do injure your skin, board-certified dermatologist Julia Siegel, MD, says you can simply rinse with soap and water and apply Vaseline or Aquaphor from a clean jar.
 (And if you don't have a clean supply, she says, then it's best to buy a new one—you don't want to risk introducing any bacteria to the cut).